riobard/go-shadowsocks2/README.md

 UDP connections will not be affected by SIP003.

-### Reuse Detection
+### Replay Attack Mitigation

-This feature used for resistance with reuse attack by checking cipher salt/iv is repeated.
+By default a [Bloom filter](https://en.wikipedia.org/wiki/Bloom_filter) is deployed to defend against [replay attacks](https://en.wikipedia.org/wiki/Replay_attack).

-Expose some environment variables below to control this feature:
+Use the following environment variables to fine-tune the mechanism:

-- `SHADOWSOCKS_SF_CAPACITY`(an integer): The most recently salt items to keep for checking duplication.
-Default 1e6, on gave a non-positive integer this feature will be disabled;
+- `SHADOWSOCKS_SF_CAPACITY`: Number of recent connections to track.
+Default `1e6` (one million).
+Setting it to 0 disables the feature.
-- `SHADOWSOCKS_SF_FPR`(decimal): False positive rate of the filter, 0.0003 means 0.03% FPR.
-Default 1e-6;
+- `SHADOWSOCKS_SF_FPR`: False positive rate of the Bloom filter.
+Default `1e-6` (0.0001%).
+This should be enough for most cases.
-- `SHADOWSOCKS_SF_SLOT`(a positive integer): All the salt items will be added into lots(how many this variable defines) filter items for the check.
-Default 10.
+- `SHADOWSOCKS_SF_SLOT`: The Bloom filter is divided into a number (default `10`) of slots.
+When the Bloom filter is full, the oldest slot will be cleared for recycling.
+In general you should not change this number unless you understand what you are doing.

 ```sh
 SHADOWSOCKS_SF_CAPACITY=1e6 SHADOWSOCKS_SF_FPR=1e-6 SHADOWSOCKS_SF_SLOT=10 go-shadowsocks2 ...